HaxeFoundation/haxe-evolution/proposals/0000-multiple-arg-array-access.md

 **Workarounds:**

-- We could use a function call with multiple arguments but the purpose would be less clear than the array access.
+- Using a function call with multiple arguments.
+Drawbacks:
-  If there is an assignement operator (=, +=, ...) after, it would be even less cleat at the first sight.
+  - Semantically () has not the same meaning that [].
+  - Currently there is no way to overload the = operator so we can't do `a(0, 1) = "foo"`.
-- We could also use chained array access but it would be less direct to use it in macro time.
+- We can use a chained array access.
+Drawback:
-  Moreover, it doesn't provide the same meaning:
-  Multiple Access with one argument means "one access provide some value used to get another one".
+  - At runtime we need to add a lot more logic or return proxy objects to be able to use this syntax.
+It adds complexity and overhead to the code.

 ## Detailed design
+**Grammar change:**
-As stated above it is just a change in the grammar to allow multiple arguments in an array access like in a function.
+As stated above, it needs a change in the grammar.
 I propose two possible changes:
 - Option 1: **add a new ExprDef**
 ```